k-rudy/phonegap-twitter-timeline/README.md

 ### Configuration

-1. Create an embedded timeline widget.

-    Login to your twitter account --> Settings --> Widgets --> Create new

-    After the widget has been created copy it's id either from a RESTful url or from generated *script* block.
-    It has the following format:

-        410453165654278145

-2. Add InAppBrowser PhoneGap plugin to your application.
+1. Add InAppBrowser PhoneGap plugin to your application.

     If you're using PhoneGapBuild service, add the following to the **config.xml**: